 Thrown on the potter’s wheel, and then altered using various techniques, the pieces are formed with the concept of these vessels in mind.
 Some of the pieces are embellished with handbuilt elements, or carved or impressed using rocks, coral, or other tools.
 They are then dried slowly and fired to cone 6 in an oxidation kiln.
 The carefully crafted glazes are created from scratch, and lovingly matched to each piece.

 Clay is a valuable medium for my exploration due to it’s history.
 It is a tactile, natural material which has long been used to create items of use, purpose, and wonder.
+In my recent functional work, I am references the Jomon pottery of Ancient Japan, and Greek geometric pottery.
 The glazes that I create are chosen to reflect the natural colours that are found in plants and flowers, shells and fossils.
-The work of ceramic artist Joan Bruneau influences my work in it’s celebration of the volume and color of plants and people.
-The careful consideration of the photographs of Karl Blossfeldt are also visual inspirations for me.
+The work of ceramic artists Hans Coper, Joan Bruneau, and local artist Judy Weeden have been instrumental in my growth as an artist.
+The careful consideration in the photographs of Karl Blossfeldt are also visual inspirations for me.